 The 5 Best Gluten Free Protein Powder Choices

-The fact that it’s an algae (like seaweed) makes it pretty clear that it’s very gluten-free, so you can take it without worrying about being “glutenened”.
+The fact that it’s an algae means it contains no gluten as long as it doesn’t have any other added ingredients.
 Spirulina is also loaded with antioxidants.
 It can help to detoxify your body and improve digestive health.
-It’s an amazing superfood that will boost your wellness in more ways than just muscle-building.
+It’s an amazing superfood alternative that can boost your wellness in more ways than just muscle-building.